LeSean McCoy

-Early years
+Early life

 McCoy was born in Harrisburg, Pennsylvania.
-His nickname is "Shady" and was given to him by his mother because of his mood swings where he would one second be happy and laughing and the next second be upset and crying.
+His nickname is "Shady" and was given to him by his mother because of his mood swings where one second he would be happy and laughing and the next second would be upset and crying.
 He attended Bishop McDevitt High School in Harrisburg, the same high school attended by NFL running back Ricky Watters.
 He played high school football for the Crusaders while there.

 As a sophomore, he once rushed for 406 yards in a game.
 As a junior, he ran for 2,828 yards, scored 35 touchdowns, and earned Associated Press Class AAAA player of the year, Offensive MVP of the Mid-Penn Commonwealth Conference, 1st team Associated Press All-State.
 As a high school senior, he earned first team Class AAAA Associated Press All-State; During his senior season, McCoy had committed to Miami.
 However, academic issues and a broken ankle led McCoy to attend prep school at Milford Academy in New Berlin, New York for the 2006–07 school year.
 He had been invited to play in the Big 33 Football Classic and the U.S. Army All-American Bowl that year, but ultimately did not participate in those games as he was still recovering from his injury.
 Following a coaching change at Miami, McCoy committed to the University of Pittsburgh on February 16, 2007.

 At the 2004 State College NIKE Training Camp, McCoy recorded a 4.23 40-yard dash, the fastest 40-time of the event.

 McCoy was "rated the nation's number 11 high school prospect" by recruiting analyst Tom Lemming.
 A 2006 ESPN evaluation described him as "lightning in a bottle every time he touches the ball."

 In 2012, McCoy's high school number (20) was retired at Bishop McDevitt.
 The only other McDevitt player whose number has been retired is Ricky Watters.